product-os/transformer-builder/README.md

 ## Working with input
 - input is transformer-bundle source
+- L1 transformer should contain the base source code for node
 - read from /input/artifact/
 - read contracts from /input/artifact/contracts.yml
 - parse contracts.yml file